Introduction to Calculus

 (Count the squares if you want!)

-What would the slope at the point (2,8) be?
+Question for you: what is the slope at the point (2,8)?

 Try It Yourself!

 Go to the "Slope of a Function" page, put in the formula "x^3", then try to find the slope at the point (1,1).

 Zoom in closer and closer and see what value the slope is heading towards.

 Differential calculus cuts something into small pieces to find how it changes.